domsson/tracedletters/README.md

 ## Where to get the sheets

-If you just want to use the sheets as is, check out the `pdf` directory, it contains one file per letter which you can simply grab.
+Check out the `pdf` directory, it contains one PDF file per letter.
+The letters have been turned into paths on export, which means you don't need to install any fonts.

 ## How to edit the sheets

-If you would like to add your branding or otherwise modify these, grab the SVG (vector graphics) files from the `svg` directory.
+If you would like to add your branding or otherwise modify the sheets, grab the SVG (vector graphics) files from the `svg` directory.
 Note that you will have to install the [Patrick Hand](https://fonts.google.com/specimen/Patrick+Hand) font for correct display.

-The SVG files have been created with Inkscape, but any program that can display SVG files should be able to open these just fine.
+The SVG files have been created with Inkscape, but any program that can edit SVG files, like Adobe Illustrator, should be able to open these just fine.

 ## Support